 The lens features entirely separate optical pathways, and as a result needs to have individually positioned, and controlled apertures.
 These aperture diaphragms are electronically synchronized and controlled to ensure that there is no difference in exposure.

-A gel filter holder is provided at the back of the lens (near the camera mount), allows for gelatin Neutral Density (ND) filters to be used, allowing for slower shutter speeds, and motion blur in the videos you shoot.
+A gel filter holder is provided at the back of the lens (near the camera mount), allowing for gelatin Neutral Density (ND) filters to be used, allowing for slower shutter speeds, and motion blur in the videos you shoot.

 Paired With The Canon EOS R5